2012 Abkhazian parliamentary election: Results

+Aftermath

 Rerun in constituency no. 1

 The first round of the election in constituency no. 1 was declared invalid because the turnout had failed to surpass the threshold of 25%.
 On election day, the Constituency Election Commission originally declared that turnout had been 25.01%.
 However, after a complaint by two candidates that a mistake had been made in the calculation of the turnout, the Central Election Commission ordered the Constituency Election Commission to recheck the protocols.
 The corrected turnout was found to be 24.9%, invalidating the election.

 On 19 March the Central Election Commission announced that the rerun would be held on 6 May.
 Four out of seven of the original candidates were nominated again: Daur Achugba, Roland Gamgia, Yekaterina Glazkova and Talikh Khvatish.
 They were joined by one new candidate, businessman Beslan Eshba.
 All were successfully registered.
 Eshba won the rerun with 1932 out of 3413 votes (56.61%), against 782 for Gamgia, 520 for Khvatysh, 47 for Achugba and 43 for Glazkova.
 Turnout was significantly higher than during the original election, at 44.94%.